d-smith/aws-ruby-samples/README.md

         ruby launch_rds_from_snapshot.rb vpc-8b27e6ee b2bnext-db b2bnext-with-idx

-    Note this creates the instance with the default RDS security group, which is likely not accessibly from anywhere.
+    Note this creates the instance with the default RDS security group, which is likely not accessible from anywhere.
 Once the database is available, you can update its security group to allow ingress from the private subnets.